Centrality-based Middlepoint Selection for Traffic Engineering with Segment Routing: Centrality Based Middlepoint Selection

 \section{Centrality Based Middlepoint Selection}

-The previous sections investigated the fundamentals of segment routing, and showed that the TE for unrestricted segment routing is NP-hard.
-On the other hand, Proposition \ref{prop:te-sp-lu} suggests that if we only allow a fixed number $M$ of middlepoints per path, then TE with shortest paths is (weakly) polynomially computable.
+Proposition \ref{prop:te-sp-lu} suggests that if we only allow a fixed number $M$ of middlepoints per path, then TE with shortest paths is (weakly) polynomially computable.
 One approach would then be to consider all nodes as candidate middlepoints, i.e. $K=|V|$.
-However, that results in very large TE programs that are costly to solve.
+However, this results in very large TE programs that are costly to solve.
 An alternative is to just consider a small number of middlepoints such that $K\ll|V|$, that would still produce good output for the TE.
 Given that this is generally NP-hard \cite{HVSB15}, in this section we discuss practical middlepoint selection based on alternative centrality measures with polynomial complexity.
 Note that these centralities are \textit{structural} metrics that look at the graph structure, i.e., the connections among the various nodes.
-However, they generally do not take into account the flow network and its flow conservation and capacity constraints, which was the case with the NP-hard flow centralities in Appendix~\ref{sec:appendix}.
+However, they generally do not take into account the flow network and its flow conservation and capacity constraints.

 {\bf Shortest-path centrality.} We start with \textit{shortest-path} centrality, which characterizes the power of a node in terms of the number of shortest paths that go through that node for a randomly picked source-destination pair.
 Concretely, assume a directed graph $G=(V,E)$.
 The shortest-path betweenness centrality of a node $v\in V$ \cite{F1977} is defined as: